-Major fire breaks out at South African national assembly in Cape Town
+Person arrested after major fire rips through South African parliament

-No reports of injuries as 36 firefighters battle blaze in parliament building
+City of Cape Town Fire and Rescue Service spokesman Jermaine Carelse said no injuries were reported.
+Parliament was closed for the holidays.

-A major fire has broken out at the South African parliament in Cape Town.
+Security guards first reported the fire at around 6am, Mr Carelse said, and 35 firefighters were on the scene.
+Some of them were lifted into the Cape Town skyline on a crane to spray water on the blaze from above.

-Flames could be seen rising from the roof of the building in the centre of the city early on Sunday, while a dark plume of smoke was visible from miles away.
+Flames could be seen rising from the roof of the building in the centre of the city, while a dark plume of smoke was visible from miles away.

 Additional reporting by agencies